 The long vacation fieldwork provides an important opportunity for practical learning for students.
-It provides students with a chance to understand how social service and social development agencies work, and to apply the theory they have learnt in class to practice in the field.
-This experience helps students to find their identity as social workers and to choose the aspect of the profession they would like to pursue.
-The field work placement is for a period of 8 weeks from June to July.
+It provides students the opportunity to understand how social service and social development agencies work, and to apply theories they have learnt in class to practice in the field.
+This experience helps students to find their identity as aspiring social workers and to choose the area of the profession they would like to pursue.
+The field work is for a period of eight (8) weeks from June to July.
 Students are required to be in the field for five full working days per week and 40 hours per week.
-Students are placed with governmental and non-governmental agencies across the country and they are supervised by professionals in the field.
-A fieldwork manual is given to students to guide them in the field.
+Students are placed with governmental and non-governmental agencies across the country.
+The students are supervised by Professionals in the various agencies where they are placed, as well as Faculty from the Department of Social Work, University of Ghana.
+The Department of Social Work provides students with Fieldwork Manuals to guide them during the field placement.